-Advanced Clinical Assessment and Examination
+Advanced Clinical Assessment and Examination (Advancing Practice)

 This module will provide the experienced healthcare practitioner in a relevant field of practice, such as an advanced practitioner (or trainee), to develop systematic clinical examination skills.
 This will provide baseline knowledge to promote autonomous clinical decision making by synthesising key clinical findings in determining differential diagnosis and management of patients.

 This module may be completed as a single credit-based module.
 Alternatively, you can use it as credit towards MSc in Advancing Clinical Practice.